Skip to main content

 Crisis Communication: Internal and External

 Communication across stakeholders is crucial here.
-You might need many people working together in different places to stop the threat effectively.
-As with the initial detection and response, you should have a plan in place beforehand to set up communications channels ASAP – and include several options with diverse routes so no single pathway can be compromised.
+To stop the threat effectively, you might need many people working together in different places.
+As with the initial detection and response, you should have a plan in place beforehand to set up communications channels ASAP—and include several options with diverse routes so no single pathway can be compromised.

 For example, if your internal memo and email systems are under attack, everybody should have a way of identifying that fact and know that you'll be sending text messages instead.
 In extreme cases, you could even DM your team leaders over social media.